apache/arrow/docs/source/java/cdata.rst

 Share an Int32 array from Java to C++
 =====================================

-Example: ``Share an Int32 array from Java to C++``:

 **Java Side**

-For this example, we will export a Java jar with all dependencies needed to be readable by C++.
+For this example, we will build a JAR with all dependencies bundled.

 .. code-block:: xml